snu-dbs/prevision/slab-benchmark/prevision/README.md

 ## Matrix Generation

 To reproduce the paper, we need to create dense tall-skinny matrices, sparse tall-skinny matrices, and square matrices for PageRank.
-This generator relies on [SLAB benchmark](https://adalabucsd.github.io/slab.html) for generating tall-skinny matrices.
+This generator relies on the [SLAB benchmark](https://adalabucsd.github.io/slab.html) for generating tall-skinny matrices.
 This repository is based on the benchmark and we already made some modifications, so you don't need to download it again.

 First, we are going to generate CSV files using the SLAB benchmark.